+The possible documentation type values are:

+- html-single for single page HTML,

+- html-chunked for multi-paged HTML,

-The possible values are "html-single" for single page HTML, "html-chunked" for multi pages HTML, "pdf" for a PDF file, and "man" for the usual manpages.
+- pdf for a PDF file, and

-If the "--with-doc" argument is passed without a list, or lists just "=yes" or "=all", it enables all supported formats with a "=yes".

-An (explicit!) "--with-doc=auto" argument tries to enable all supported formats with an "=auto".

-A "--with-doc=no" quietly skips generation of all types of documentation, including manpages.
+- man for the usual manpages.

+Other values understood for this option are listed below:

+- If the --with-doc argument is passed without a list, or specifies just =yes or =all, it enables all supported formats with a =yes to require them. - An (explicit!) --with-doc=auto argument tries to enable all supported formats with an =auto but should not fail the build if something can not be generated. - A --with-doc=no quietly skips generation of all types of documentation, including manpages. - --with-doc=skip is used to configure some of the make distcheck scenarios to re-use man page files built and distributed by the main build and not waste time on re-generation of those.

 Multiple documentation format values can be specified, separated with comma.
-Each such value can be suffixed with "=yes" to require building of the this documentation format (abort configuration if tools are missing), "=auto" to detect and enable if we can build it on this system (and not abort if we can not), and "=no" (or "=skip") to explicitly skip generation of this document format even if we do have the tools to build it.
+Each such value can be suffixed with =yes to require building of this one documentation format (abort configuration if tools are missing), =auto to detect and enable if we can build it on this system (and not abort if we can not), and =no (or =skip) to explicitly skip generation of this document format even if we do have the tools to build it.

-If a document format is mentioned in the list without a suffix, then it is treated as a "=yes" requirement.
+If a document format is mentioned in the list without a suffix, then it is treated as a =yes requirement.

-Verbose output can be enabled using: ASCIIDOC\VERBOSE=-v make
+Verbose output can be enabled using: ASCIIDOC_VERBOSE=-v make